typeworld/typeworld/documentation.md

 # TODO

 * When trial fonts expire while the computer is offline, the uninstallation calls won't reach the server and need to be recorded for later sending.
-* Widen `installFont` and `uninstallFont` commands to serve multiple fonts at once for faster installation.
-* Create a multi part response that may contain fonts and also new subscription data for faster server interactions.